Mill Creek, Washington: Government and politics

 Mill Creek is a non-charter code city with a council–manager government.
 The city council is composed of seven members elected in non-partisan, at-large elections to four-year terms.
 The councilmembers elect a ceremonial mayor and mayor pro tem from its members and appoint a city manager to execute its legislative policies.
-The current mayor is councilman Brian Holtzclaw, who was appointed in 2020 after the mid-term resignation of Pam Pruitt.
-The city manager is Michael Ciaravino, who was appointed in May 2019 after the position was held by an interim manager for a year.
+Councilmember Brian Holtzclaw has been the city's mayor since 2020.
+The city manager is Martin Yamamoto, who was appointed in 2022.

 The city government has approximately 65 employees and a biennial appropriations budget of $59 million.
 Mill Creek provides civil services through its departments, including emergency services, parks and recreation, city planning, and public works.
 Several services are also contracted out to regional agencies and private companies, including water distribution, electricity, and fire protection.
 The city hall is located at the Huntron Building, which was acquired by the city government in 2008 and is located adjacent to the former city office building.

-At the federal level, Mill Creek has been part of the 1st congressional district since 2012 and is represented by Democrat Suzan DelBene of Medina.
-At the state level, the city is part of the 44th legislative district alongside Lake Stevens and Snohomish.
-Mill Creek is also part of the Snohomish County Council's 4th district, which includes northern Bothell, Brier, and Mountlake Terrace; the district is represented by Jared Mead, a former Mill Creek city councilman and state legislator who was appointed in 2020.
+At the federal level, Mill Creek is part of the 1st congressional district, represented by Democrat Suzan DelBene since 2012.
+The district encompasses parts of Snohomish and King counties between Arlington and Bellevue that generally lie east of Interstate 5.
+At the state level, the city is part of the 44th legislative district alongside Snohomish.
+Mill Creek is also part of the Snohomish County Council's 4th district, which includes northern Bothell, Brier, and Mountlake Terrace.

 Culture

 Events

+Mill Creek's annual 5K run, the "Run of the Mill", was first organized in the 1980s and has since been held in July.
+The city's chamber of commerce also has an annual festival in July, while the town center has weekly concerts during the summertime.
 Mill Creek hosts a twice-annual community garage sale in May and October that was permitted by the covenants of the original development.
 The event, one of the largest of its kind in the county, brings an influx of outside traffic and is also coordinated with charity donations.
-The city's chamber of commerce has an annual festival in July, while the town center has weekly concerts during the summertime.
 The city also hosts annual parades on Memorial Day and Veterans Day.
 Mill Creek's farmers market runs from June to August and is located in the city hall parking lot.